Pacific Rim Mining Corporation: International arbitration

 In response to President Antonio Saca's refusal to allow a mining permit, Pacific Rim Mining Corp. invoked a provision of the Central American Free Trade Agreement (CAFTA) in 2009 to place the matter in the hands of an international arbitration court.
 As Canada is not a party to CAFTA, the company declared ad hoc a subsidiary in Nevada as the base for the claim.
 The company sought over $300 million in damages, asserting that the government "changed the rules of the game" laid out in the nation's mining laws.
-The administration of Saca's successor Mauricio Funes later said in 2009 that it would be willing to negotiate with Pacific Rim concerning its arbitration claims, while Funes' chief of cabinet, Alex Segovia, "acknowledged that the merits of the Pacific Rim case were strong."

 When Pacific Rim invoked the CAFTA international arbitration provision in 2009, initially seeking $77 million in damages, the Salvadoran government called the action "an attack" on its national sovereignty.
 Other gold mining companies with operations in Central America, such as Goldcorp, said they may use the Pacific Rim case to adjudicate disputes of their own.
 In October 2012, Pacific Rim signed a deal with Crowell & Moring to represent their case in the final phase of arbitration, which was being handled by the International Centre for Settlement of Investment Disputes (ICSID).

 In October 2016, the ICSID dismissed Pacific Rim's claim for an eventual amount of $250 million, ruling that their case was "without merit."
 Pacific Rim was also ordered to pay the Salvadoran government $8 million in legal fees.